amitsela/beam-site-old/src/site/markdown/index.md

 Beam provides a unified data model that can represent any size data set, including an unbounded or infinite data set from a continuously updating data source such as Kafka.

-In particular, Beam excels at high volume computation, where the steps in your job need to process an amount of data that exceeds the memory capacity of a cost-effective cluster.
+In particular, Beam pipelines can represent high-volume computations, where the steps in your job need to process an amount of data that exceeds the memory capacity of a cost-effective cluster.
 Beam is particularly useful for [Embarrassingly Parallel](http://en.wikipedia.org/wiki/Embarassingly_parallel) data processing tasks, in which the problem can be decomposed into many smaller bundles of data that can be processed indepently and in parallel.